Wild Flower (film)

 Wild Flower (Spanish: Flor silvestre) is a 1943 Mexican historical film directed by Emilio Fernández and starring Dolores del Río and Pedro Armendáriz.
-It is the first Mexican movie of Dolores del Río after her career in Silent and Golden Age's Hollywood films.
-It's the first movie of an extended collaboration between Fernández-Del Rio-Armendáriz, Gabriel Figueroa (cinematography) and Mauricio Magdaleno (writer).
+It is the first Mexican movie of Dolores del Río after her career in silent and Hollywood's Golden Age films.
+It is the first movie of an extended collaboration between Fernández-Del Rio-Armendáriz, Gabriel Figueroa (cinematography) and Mauricio Magdaleno (writer).
 It also marked the debut of Emilia Guiú in a small role as an extra.
-The film is considered one of the defining films of the Golden Age of Mexican cinema.
+The film is considered one of the defining films of the Golden Age of Mexican cinema (1936-1956).

 Plot

 In a small village in central Mexico in the early twentieth century, José Luis, son of the landowner Don Francisco, secretly marries Esperanza, a beautiful, but humble peasant.
 Disgusted by the wedding and because his son has become in a revolutionary, Don Francisco disinherits his son and kicks him out of his house.
 After the triumph of the Mexican Revolution, the couple lives happily until Jose Luis is forced to confront a couple of false revolutionaries who have kidnapped Esperanza and his young son.